 We offer a range of scholarships and bursaries to help cover tuition fees and help with living expenses while at university.

 The qualifications and exam results you'll need to apply for this course.

 AAA incl.
 A-level Maths or Computer Science.
 BTEC D*D*D* plus A-level Maths or Computer Science.
 If A-level Maths isn’t taken, require GCSE Maths Grade A (7) or above.

 My qualifications are from: United Kingdom.

-AAB including Maths or Computer Science.
+AAA including Maths or Computer Science

 You may automatically qualify for reduced entry requirements through our contextual offers scheme.

 If you don't meet the entry requirements, you may be able to complete a foundation year which would allow you to progress to this course.

 For applicants from England: For science A levels that include the separately graded practical endorsement, a "Pass" is required.